In this lesson, we'll show how to create and use function pointers. This is one of the ways C++ implements first class functions.

 Above, we used auto

-to have the compiler figure out our data type, but it’s worth considering what data type function pointers actually have.
+to have the compiler figure out our data type, but it’s worth considering what data type function pointers have.

 From our earlier lessons on forward declarations and prototypes, we may already be able to predict that the type of a function.